bkkuan/tp/docs/DeveloperGuide.md

 1. Manager <ins>list members (UC1)</ins>.
 2. Manager requests to edit a specific member in the list
-3. AddressBook edits the member
+3. TeamScape edits the member

     Use case ends.